qizhyuan/DSC291Project/README.md

 - scikit-learn

 ### Start
 Unzip the file dataset.rar at first.
-Then, use the following command to perform MF and EMCDR models.
+Then, use the following command to run MF and EMCDR models.

     python main.py

 The experimental results will be saved in the file result.json in the current dictionary.

+To run the baseline models, download the notebook BaselineCDR.ipynb and run all the code blocks.

 **Note that this branch does not contain the SOTA methods.
 For SOTA method, please swith to the sota branch.**